twitchyliquid64/debdep/README.md

 # debdep

-Debdep understand the dependency tree in Debian packages, and can be used to parse the package list in the debian repositories.
+Debdep understands the dependency tree of Debian packages, and can be used to parse the package list in the debian repositories.

 Functions are exposed to :